 She told us that we are the next generation of the Arizona Vietnamese community.
 We are who the younger generation will look up to.
 Chi Mai Ly is someone who I aspire to be.
-Her dedication to the Vietnamese community is astonishing but also, her passion for working with minorities in the dentistry is also impeccable.
+Her dedication to the Vietnamese community is astonishing but also, her passion for working with minorities in dentistry is impeccable.
 Also, Chi Mai Ly is such a mysterious person!
 I’m not gonna lie, I googled her a couple of times.
 Sorry, Chi!
 I don’t mean to be creepy, but I’m just so curious about you and you’re just so intriguing that I just wanted to know more!
 Haha…

 I’m honestly so grateful to all my friends and family who came to support me.
 Thank you to my family and my boyfriend for their endless support throughout the journey.
 Also, huge thank you to my best friend Valerie, for staying up until 2 am to help me prepare for the question and answer section, as well as helping me practice my walk.
 Many thanks to my friends who came to support me (Asia, CJ, and Drey – I’m so sorry I didn’t get to take pictures with you guys!).

-Although I didn’t win, I want to emphasize on my favorite quote from Oprah, “Be thankful for what you have; you’ll end up having more.
+Although I didn’t win, I want to emphasize my favorite quote from Oprah, “Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.”
-While I was really upset when I didn’t make it to top 6 in the pageant; the next morning, I was so overwhelmed and overjoyed by all the love and support I received.
-It made me appreciate my family who drove a total of 4 hours from Tucson to come see me, and my boyfriend who came right after drill to come watch me and he had drill the next day too.
+While I was really upset when I didn’t make it to the top 6 in the pageant; the next morning, I was so overwhelmed and overjoyed by all the love and support I received.
+It made me appreciate my family who drove a total of 4 hours from Tucson to come to see me, and my boyfriend who came right after drill to come to watch me and he had drill the next day too.

-Thank you to the Vietnamese community for this opportunity and allowing me to particiapte in the Miss Vietnam Arizona Pageant.
+Thank you to the Vietnamese community for this opportunity and for allowing me to participate in the Miss Vietnam Arizona Pageant.
 Check out my other personal posts here.